Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Introduction

 To solve FRTA effectively, we first devise a novel out-of-distribution (OOD) oriented FRTA framework that reformulates the attack as a problem of generalization of loss function over OOD of network parameters.
 Our FRTA task falls to the standard OOD generalization category in that the loss function needs to be optimized by one variable and generalized with respect to the other instantiated from unseen distributions.
-We postulate a white-box scenario where a single encoder and a template feature embedded through this encoder are given and face reconstruction is achieved by optimizing the data input in a way to minimize feature reconstruction loss.
-Instead of directly updating the input image, we adopt a generative model and update its latent which outputs an image(Fig.~\ref{fig:method} step 1).
+We postulate a white-box scenario\footnote{The experiment in black-box scenario is given in Sec.~\ref{sec:alsuv_black_box}} where a single encoder and a template feature embedded through this encoder are given, and face reconstruction is achieved by optimizing the data input in a way to minimize feature reconstruction loss.
+Instead of directly updating the input image, we adopt a generative model and update its latent which outputs an image (Fig.~\ref{fig:method} step 1).